Jose Altuve Preview, Player Props: Astros vs. Athletics

 Jose Altuve At The Plate

-- In 18.1% of his games this year, he has hit a long ball, and 4.9% of his trips to the plate.
+- In 17.8% of his games this year, he has gone deep, and 4.8% of his trips to the plate.

-- Altuve has driven home a run in 24 games this year (33.3%), including more than one RBI in 13.9% of his games and producing three or more of his team's runs on six occasions..
+- Altuve has had at least one RBI in 32.9% of his games this season (24 of 73), with two or more RBI 10 times (13.7%).
+He has also been responsible for three or more of his team's runs in six contests.

+- He has scored in 57.5% of his games this year, with more than one run scored in 23.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.